ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - MIG_PASSWORD_POLICY
      - MEDIUM
      - The password strength policy for user sign-up and all enabled I/O-services.
 Possible values are: NONE, WEAK, MEDIUM, HIGH, MODERN:L, CUSTOM:L:C where `:L` can be used to specify the minimum length and `:L:C` both the length and the required number of character classes (lowercase, uppercase, numeric and other).
 More details are available in the resulting MiGserver.conf but in short MEDIUM equals CUSTOM:8:3, HIGH equals CUSTOM:10:4 and MODERN:12 equals CUSTOM:12:1.
 NOTE: modern password guidelines now typically favor complexity requirements through longer passwords over the far less user-friendly character class demands.
+   * - MIG_PASSWORD_LEGACY_POLICY
+     - MEDIUM
+     - The legacy password strength policy used in a transition period.
+Possible values are: NONE, WEAK, MEDIUM, HIGH, MODERN:L, CUSTOM:L:C where `:L` can be used to specify the minimum length and `:L:C` both the length and the required number of character classes (lowercase, uppercase, numeric and other).
+More details are available in the resulting MiGserver.conf but in short MEDIUM equals CUSTOM:8:3, HIGH equals CUSTOM:10:4 and MODERN:12 equals CUSTOM:12:1.
    * - BUILD_MOD_AUTH_OPENID
      - False
      - Build and install the Apache mod auth OpenID from source during build